YichengShen/text-to-SQL-query-marksmen/README.md

 for achieving higher accuracy with more complex models and additional resources.

 ## Data and features
+There are 7,000 training data and 1,034 testing data.

 ### Sample Data - question and query
 ```
 {'question': 'How many heads of the departments are older than 56 ?',